hivlab/sarscov2-epidemiology/README.md

 # Nextstrain build for Sars-Cov-2

-This repository provides the data and scripts for Sars-CoV-2 Nextstrain build.
+This repository provides the data and scripts for Sars-CoV-2 Nextstrain build and **visualisation**.

 ## Install